vmummer/cp-waf-demo/README.md

 * From a machine with docker and docker-compose installed, run:
 ```
 source cpalias.sh          << Load Aliase commands
-cptoken  cp-us-....token   << Token from Check Point Infinity Portal - WAF>
+cptoken  cp-us-....token   << Token from Check Point Infinity Portal - WAF - puts token in .env so you don't have keep doing it>

 cpcert                     << WSL does not provide CA certs - fetches the required to build the Docker Images.
+Only if you are using WSL
 docker-compose down -v --remove-orphans
 docker-compose build
 docker-compose up